 We deal now, not with things of this world alone, but with the illimitable distances and as yet unfathomed mysteries of the universe.
 We are reaching out for a new and boundless frontier.
 We speak in strange terms of harnessing the cosmic energy, of making winds and tides work for us, of creating unheard of synthetic materials to supplement or even replace our old standard basics; to purify sea water for our drink; of mining ocean floors for new fields of wealth and food; of disease preventatives to expand life into the hundred of years; of controlling the weather for a more equitable distribution of heat and cold, of rain and shine; of spaceships to the moon; of the primary target in war, no longer limited to the armed forces of an enemy, but instead to include his civil populations; of ultimate conflict between a united human race and the sinister forces of some other planetary galaxy; of such dreams and fantasies as to make life the most exciting of all times.

 So, General Douglas MacArthur did suggest the notion of an eventual interplanetary war on at least a couple of occasions; one of them was in 1955, and one of them was during a speech at West Point.
-Add it all up and we still don't quite have a match for the stated claim, but we do have enough that we couldn't fairly label it as false, either.
+But he never stated it would be the “next war” fought on (or by) Earth, or that it was likely to happen in any timeframe outside of the very distant future.